 Reformist lawmaker Masoud Pezeshkian wins Iran’s presidential vote

-(CNN) — Reformist candidate Masoud Pezeshkian has won Iran’s presidential election, Iranian state news agency Press TV reported Saturday citing the country’s election headquarters, beating his hardline rival in a pivotal vote at a time of tensions at home and abroad.
+(CNN) — Reformist candidate Masoud Pezeshkian has won Iran’s presidential election, the country’s electoral authority said Saturday, defeating his hardline rival in a pivotal vote amid heightened tensions both domestically and internationally.

-Out of 30.5 million votes counted in Friday’s runoff, Pezeshkian won more than 16.3 million, edging out his ultraconservative rival Saeed Jalili, who won more than 13.5 million, according to Press TV.
-Voter turnout was 49.8%, Press TV reported, citing the election headquarters under the auspices of the interior ministry.
+Out of 30.5 million votes counted in Friday’s runoff, Pezeshkian won 53.6%, edging out ultraconservative Saeed Jalili, who had 44.3% of the votes, according to state-run Press TV.
+Voter turnout was 49.8%, Press TV reported.

 Pezeshkian was elected in a second round of voting after securing the highest number of ballots in the first round, ahead of Jalili.
 The first round saw the lowest voter turnout for a presidential election since the Islamic Republic was established in 1979.